Chia-Network/climate-explorer-ui/README.md

     listen 443 ssl http2;
     listen [::]:443 ssl http2;

-    # Path on disk to Tokenization Engine UI files
+    # Path on disk to Explorer UI files
     root /var/www/explorer-ui/build;

     # Domain name where this site will be served from